Combi boiler for a large house

 If you already have a regular boiler installed in your property, that is coupled up with a hot water storage cylinder that requires a cold water tank in the loft space (if the hot water storage cylinder is a vented cylinder), then installing a combi boiler means you no longer need this cold water tank anymore and recover some loft space.

-Another benefit of a combi boiler is that the hot water is fed from the mains water supply, eliminating the need for a feed and expansion tanks, and thus the water pressure is often higher, resulting in better hot water performance and higher energy efficiency.
+Another benefit of a large combi boiler is that the hot water is fed from the mains water supply, eliminating the need for a feed and expansion tanks, and thus the water pressure is often higher, resulting in better hot water performance and higher energy efficiency, without the need to store hot water.

-These factors make a combination boiler one of the highest efficiency boilers on the market, with an attractive low cost purchasing price, along with the lower installation costs and continual lower running costs than the older type system boilers that were extensively used with hot water cylinders in previous times in larger homes or properties.
+These factors make a combination boiler one of the highest efficiency boilers on the market, with an attractive low cost purchasing price, along with the lower installation costs and continual lower running costs than the older type system boilers that were extensively used with hot water cylinders in previous times in larger homes or properties with complex heating systems.

 There are two main elements to a combi boiler, which need to be considered when selecting the correct size combi boiler –